lborg019/alain.xyz/packages/portfolio/blog/switching-between-js-cpp-rust/index.md

 Performance across each language is also getting closer:

-1. JavaScript's WebAssembly proposal is bringing with it a huge boost in performance, and regular JavaScript is among the fastest untyped languages out there.
+1. JavaScript's WebAssembly proposal is bringing with it a huge boost in performance, and regular JavaScript is among the fastest dynamically typed languages out there.
 (Ruby, Python, etc.)

 2. C++ through it's long history of focusing on performance, has always been extremely fast.